-- (a) Should the Board develop such a proposal?
-Why or why not? - (b) Do you have any comments on how a company should present such an amount?
+(a) Should the Board develop such a proposal?
+Why or why not?

+(b) Do you have any comments on how a company should present such an amount?

-We disagree the proposal to require companies to present on their balance sheets the amount of total equity excluding goodwill.
-IASB ED/2019/7 General Presentation already proposes the disclosure of goodwill as a separate line item on the balance sheet, which in our opinion creates sufficient transparency.
-In addition, we observed that - irrespective of ED/2019/7 - many companies already disclose goodwill as a separate line item on the balance sheet.
+We disagree with the proposal to require companies to present the amount of total equity excluding goodwill on their balance sheets.
+IASB ED/2019/7 General Presentation already proposes the disclosure of goodwill as a separate line item on the balance sheet, which, in our opinion, creates sufficient transparency.
+In addition, and notwithstanding ED/2019/7, we observed that many companies already disclose goodwill as a separate line item on the balance sheet.

-The additional disclosure of total equity excluding goodwill, as proposed in the DP, does not offer any added value, as this amount can be readily calculated.
-Furthermore, it could be argued that such presentation would cast doubt as to whether goodwill really was an asset.
+The disclosure of total equity excluding goodwill, as proposed in the DP, does not offer any added value, as this amount can be readily calculated.
+Furthermore, such presentation may cast doubt as to whether goodwill really was an asset.